The Other Two \ The Other Two & You [LTMCD 2551]

 16. Selfish (Junior Style Mix)

 CD is SOLD OUT.

 "The best fusion of form with function comes with the sleek Eurodisco drama of Moving On, rewriting the desperate escapism of Thelma and Louise as a shiny autobahn ride to liberation.
 So, The Other Two and You proves that pleasant, down to earth, contented thirtysomethings can still make terrific pop music" (NME, 11/1993)

 "This is a New Order LP, except for Hooky's surly bass and Barney's sarky mumbling.
 Inevitably, there are moments to treasure.
-Moving On is all silence and snowdrifts, Ninth Configuration is an ace kicking club anthem for people who don't really go to clubs, and two year old single Tasty Fish turns all the tricks that New Order do" (Melody Maker, 11/1993)
+Moving On is all silence and snowdrifts, Ninth Configuration is an ace kicking club anthem for people who don't really go to clubs, and single Tasty Fish turns all the tricks that New Order do" (Melody Maker, 11/1993)